Albemarle (NYSE:ALB) Releases FY 2021 Earnings Guidance

-Albemarle (NYSE:ALB) last released its quarterly earnings data on Tuesday, August 3rd.
-The specialty chemicals company reported $0.89 earnings per share for the quarter, beating analysts’ consensus estimates of $0.83 by $0.06.
-Albemarle had a net margin of 21.78% and a return on equity of 8.92%.
-The firm had revenue of $773.90 million for the quarter, compared to analyst estimates of $787.72 million.
-During the same period last year, the firm earned $0.86 earnings per share.
-The business’s quarterly revenue was up 1.3% compared to the same quarter last year.
-Equities analysts predict that Albemarle will post 3.57 earnings per share for the current fiscal year.
+Albemarle (NYSE:ALB) last announced its quarterly earnings results on Tuesday, August 3rd.
+The specialty chemicals company reported $0.89 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.83 by $0.06.
+Albemarle had a return on equity of 8.92% and a net margin of 21.78%.
+The company had revenue of $773.90 million during the quarter, compared to analyst estimates of $787.72 million.
+During the same quarter in the previous year, the firm posted $0.86 EPS.
+The firm’s quarterly revenue was up 1.3% on a year-over-year basis.
+Equities research analysts predict that Albemarle will post 3.57 earnings per share for the current fiscal year.

-ALB has been the topic of a number of recent research reports.
-KeyCorp raised their price objective on shares of Albemarle from $117.00 to $127.00 and gave the company an underweight rating in a research note on Friday, August 6th.
-Cowen raised their price objective on shares of Albemarle from $180.00 to $260.00 and gave the company an outperform rating in a research note on Monday, August 30th.
-BMO Capital Markets raised their price target on shares of Albemarle from $265.00 to $290.00 and gave the company an outperform rating in a research report on Monday, September 13th.
-Royal Bank of Canada raised their price target on shares of Albemarle from $218.00 to $246.00 and gave the company a sector perform rating in a research report on Monday, September 13th.
-Finally, HSBC lowered shares of Albemarle from a buy rating to a hold rating in a research report on Friday, September 17th.
-Three research analysts have rated the stock with a sell rating, seven have issued a hold rating and eleven have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus price target of $204.81.
+A number of analysts have recently commented on ALB shares.
+Cowen boosted their price objective on Albemarle from $180.00 to $260.00 and gave the stock an outperform rating in a research note on Monday, August 30th.
+Berenberg Bank raised Albemarle from a sell rating to a buy rating and boosted their target price for the stock from $115.00 to $280.00 in a research report on Wednesday, September 8th.
+Royal Bank of Canada boosted their target price on Albemarle from $218.00 to $246.00 and gave the stock a sector perform rating in a research report on Monday, September 13th.
+HSBC lowered Albemarle from a buy rating to a hold rating in a research report on Friday, September 17th.
+Finally, UBS Group boosted their target price on Albemarle from $240.00 to $290.00 and gave the stock a buy rating in a research report on Monday, September 13th.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $206.10.

 Albemarle Corp. engages in developing, manufacturing, and marketing of chemicals for consumer electronics, petroleum refining, utilities, packaging, construction, transportation, pharmaceuticals, crop production, food-safety, and custom chemistry services.
 It operates through the following segments: Lithium, Bromine Specialties, and Catalysts.